paranext/paranext-extension-template/README.md

 #### Build 2: Main and final bundling

-Webpack (`./webpack/webpack.config.main.ts`) prepares the main extension file and bundles the extension together into the `build` folder:
+Webpack (`./webpack/webpack.config.main.ts`) prepares the main extension file and bundles the extension together into the `dist` folder:
 - Transpiles the main TypeScript file and its imported modules into JavaScript
 - Injects the bundled WebViews into the main file
 - Bundles dependencies into the main file
 - Embeds Sourcemaps into the file inline
-- Packages everything up into an extension folder `build`
+- Packages everything up into an extension folder `dist`